History of Nelly Korda in Timeline

 1998: Petr Korda's Australian Open Win

-2004: Annika Sörenstam's consecutive wins
+2004: Annika Sörenstam's Consecutive Wins

-Annika Sörenstam won five consecutive starts in 2004-2005.
+In 2004-2005, Annika Sörenstam won five consecutive starts before Korda achieved the same feat in 2024.

-2005: Annika Sörenstam's consecutive wins
+2005: Annika Sörenstam's Consecutive Wins

-Annika Sörenstam won five consecutive starts in 2004-2005.
+In 2004-2005, Annika Sörenstam won five consecutive starts before Korda achieved the same feat in 2024.

-2008: Lorena Ochoa's achievement
+2008: Lorena Ochoa's Achievement

-2012: Jessica Korda's Australian Open Win
+2012: Jessica Korda's Women's Australian Open Win

 In 2012, Nelly Korda's older sister, Jessica Korda, won the Women's Australian Open.

-2012: Stacy Lewis's Season
+2012: Stacy Lewis's LPGA Tour Season

 2013: U.S. Women's Open Cut